-We made friends at our hostel who were also going to Lucha Libre that night, and were able to easily go on our own and buy tickets at the venue (although it does help if you can speak Spanish).
+We ended up going on our own and bought tickets at the venue.
+It’s not too difficult to navigate, although it does help if you can speak Spanish.
 The tickets range in price, but the most expensive seats are still under $20 USD.
 While you are able to buy tickets on Ticketmaster about 3 days beforehand, you can also just walk up the ticket counter when you arrive (look for a booth that says “taquilla”) and look at the map to select your seats to purchase.

-You can’t bring food, drinks or cameras into the venue.
+- You can’t bring food, drinks or cameras into the venue.
 They search your bag pretty thoroughly for these items.
-If you forget this and bring a camera, they will “check it” for you behind a counter on the ground floor and give you a ticket to retrieve it after the show.
+If you bring a camera, they will “check it” for you behind a counter on the ground floor and give you a ticket to retrieve it after the show.

-You will be ushered to your seats from someone who works there, and are expected to tip this person (About 20-30 pesos).
+- You will be ushered to your seats from someone who works there, and are expected to tip this person (About 20-30 pesos).
 The person who ushered you is also your waitress for buying drinks.
-There is no where to walk up and buy drinks on your own.
-Make sure you have cash!
-There are people walking up and down the aisles selling snacks, typical to a sporting event in the US (popcorn, chips, nachos, etc).
-I recommend eating dinner beforehand!
+There is nowhere to walk up and buy drinks on your own

 Day 2: Tamales & Xochimilco